‘We arise today, to learn, love and grow through Jesus.’

 PE and School Sport has an extremely high profile at Saint Patrick's Catholic Primary School.
 We strive to inspire all pupils to develop healthy lifestyles and succeed and achieve in sport and physical activity.

 Our PE Leadership Team consists of Miss.
 Tracey (Assistant Headteacher), Miss.
-Hutson (Reception Teacher), Mr. Leonard (Year 5 Teacher), Mr. Baxter (Year 4 Teacher), Mrs. Browne (HLTA) and Mr. Birchall (Sports Coach).
+Hutson (Y4 Teacher), Mr. Baxter (Year 4 Teacher), Mrs. Robinson (TA) and Mr. Birchall (Sports Coach).
 Saint Patrick's is also part of the Wigan North Consortia PE Cluster Group.

 Alongside the lead teachers and sports coach, we are lucky to have a fantastic team of Sports Ambassadors helping to lead and develop PE and School Sport at Saint Patrick's.